ysyloveu/fake-news/Website/setup.md

 ## Docker

+Docker protects you.
+In some case there might be file corruption or anything that can cause your host machine in trouble, we use docker to simulate the environment since it acts like a virtual environment.

 Download docker from [here](https://www.docker.com/)

 After installing docker , open cmd and type "docker run -p 8080:8080 -e "MB_KEY=key" machinebox/fakebox"